Extras cover in private health insurance

 • Cover for some non-PBS pharmaceuticals

+Everyone is unique and there isn’t a universal policy that will suit everybody.
 The right extras policy for you will depend on your budget and healthcare needs.
 However, there are a few things you might like to consider before you decide to take out a policy:

 • Level of cover.
 When you take out extras insurance, you’ll need to choose the level of cover you think suits you best.
-Higher levels of cover are typically more expensive, in exchange for higher benefit limits and a wider range of services covered.
+Higher levels of cover are typically more expensive, in exchange for higher benefit limits and a wider range of services included.

 • Life stage.
 Depending on your life stage, your extras cover needs could vary significantly.